kkidan/Website/README.md

 # Web Programming 1 Assignment

-The purpose of Program Exit Assessment is to show the results of achievement of learning Computer Science Program and all the learning within the program.
+Sauve was born out of a vision to create a meaningful impact on the environment and the lives of those in need.

 https://kkidan.github.io/Website/